 Given the early stage of the Araxá Project and fluctuations in commodity prices, the realizable value of the project may differ significantly from the NPV calculated in the Amended Araxá PEA.
 MBAC has determined that although the Araxá Project has great potential, it is considered a non-core project given the Company's focus on agricultural inputs.
-MBAC also continues to review strategic alternatives and work with its financial advisor to identify suitable strategic partners for the potential sale of the Araxá Project.
+MBAC also continues to consider a potential sale of the Araxá Project.
 The foregoing factors will impact the timelines and the project economics described in the Amended Araxá PEA.